dcmouser/mewlo/doc/sphinx/book/developer/ugliness.rst

     * Take a look at a file like package.py; note that its impossible to distinguish between api functions meant to be called by someone, vs helper functions used by these.
     * Move all "internal" functions to _ prefixes?
     * By internal i mean functions not meant to be called from outside the class
+    * Method functions that are *ONLY* called by other functions within the class, and never called from outside the class should be _ prefixed.

 10/9/13: